fireph/drawmyslop/README.md

 You submit a drawing prompt.
 Someone else draws it.
 That's pretty much it.

-No accounts, no login — you get a random UUID dropped in a cookie on first visit and that's your identity.
+No accounts, no login, much secure, very identity.

 ## How it works